Disclaimer: Originally published in August 2019. It is being republished since it still remains an interesting topic till today.

 The river island then began holding significance not only from the geographical but from the cultural point of view as well, to the extent that it had been regarded as the cultural capital and the backbone of the Assamese Civilization for the past 500 years.

-It was indeed the ecological setting featured by a combination of agricultural land, grassland and water bodies which provided a favorable environment for the establishment of the institution of Satra.
+It was indeed the ecological setting featured by a combination of agricultural land, grassland and water bodies that provided a favorable environment for the establishment of the institution of Satra.

 This institution of Satra, was started by the spiritual leader of the Assamese community to shape and alleviate the Assamese society by administering the cultural and the spiritual urge of the people.
 Fortunately, Majuli came to be the homeland of 65 such Satras.